-This acquisition was accounted for pursuant to FASB Accounting Standards Codification Topic 805, "Business Combinations."
-Accordingly, the purchase price was allocated to the acquired assets and liabilities assumed based on their estimated fair values as of the acquisition date.
+The following acquisitions were accounted for pursuant to FASB Accounting Standards Codification Topic 805, "Business Combinations."
+Accordingly, the purchase price of each acquisition was allocated to the acquired assets and liabilities assumed based on their estimated fair values as of the respective acquisition dates.
 The excess of the purchase price over the net assets acquired was allocated between goodwill and intangible assets.
-The Company recorded \$5.8 million of goodwill on the statement of financial condition, all of which is expected to be deductible for income tax purposes.
-The final goodwill recorded on the Company's statement of financial condition may differ from that reflected herein as a result of measurement period adjustments.
-In management's opinion, the goodwill represents the reputation and operating expertise of Weeden & Co.
+The fair value of the equity consideration was determined using the market price of the Parent Company's common stock on the date of the respective acquisition.